pods13/assetsfirst/README.md

 - [ ] Ability to group positions
 - [ ] On home page show demo portfolio values
 - [ ] Asset allocation widget option to show invested money instead of current evaluation
-- [ ] Rework the positions table - use mat-table(should support at least ordering by % of portfolio column)
+- [ ] Rework the position table
+- [ ] Ability to close position in one click
+- [ ] Ability to precalculate PL(a separate button) when user tries to add sell trade
 - [ ] Contribution widget - provide detailed info on which instrument paid dividends and in what instrument money was invested
 - [ ] Target allocation widget - show current allocation vs target allocation for specific groups of instruments
 - [ ] Portfolio highlights widget - different highlights regarding the portfolio